 I quit drinking about 4 months ago.
-I went into it a bit in a post a couple weeks ago.
+I wrote about it in a post a couple weeks ago.

 I recently had a cold, which I also discussed in a different earlier post.